David Meara

 David Gwynne Meara, FSA (born 30 June 1947) is a British Anglican priest.
 From 2009 to 2014, he was Archdeacon of London in the Church of England.
+He is known as an authority on Victorian and modern monumental brasses.

 Early life and education

 Meara was born on 30 June 1947.
 He was educated at Merchant Taylors' School, Northwood, Oriel College, Oxford and Ripon College Cuddesdon.

 Ordained ministry

 Meara was ordained in 1973.
 He began his ordained ministry as a curate at Christchurch, Reading, after which he was a chaplain at the University of Reading.
 He was vicar of Basildon from 1982 to 1994 and then the Rural Dean of Bradfield.
 He was Rector of St Bride's Fleet Street from 2000 to August 2014.

 Author

 As an author his writings include The Foundation of St Augustine at Reading, 1982; Victorian Memorial Brasses, 1983; A. W. N. Pugin and the Revival of Memorial Brasses, 1991; and Modern Memorial Brasses, 2008.

 Personal life

 He lives with his wife, Rosemary, just outside Oxford.